eartahhj/Simp.js/README.md

 - `previewContainerSelector` (optional) [string] - where to show the previews of the images being uploaded
 - `namesContainerSelector` (optional) [string] - where to show the file names of the images being uploaded

 Please note that using `previewContainerSelector` or `namesContainerSelector` in the options is good **only if you have one single place where to show previews or file names**.
-If, let's say, you have 3 different file inputs, and each of them has a different place (like a div element) where to show previews or file names, then **please use the data attributes** as described below.
+If, let's say, you have 3 different file inputs, and each of them has its own place (like a div element) where to show previews or file names, then **please use the data attributes** as described below.

 ### Data attributes
 This plugin **will automatically look for the following data-attributes**, which are useful expecially if you are using **multiple file inputs with multiple places** (html elements) where to show the previews or the file names: